WAIdrones/WAIdrones-web/content/home/services.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- icon: grin-beam-sweat
+- icon: house-chimney
   icon_pack: fas
-  name: BOOTCAMP
+  name: REAL ESTATE
-  description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Proin eu sem vehicula, mattis ipsum et, dapibus magna.
+  description: Selling or renting properties?
+Stand out from the crowd with photos and videos taken from unique perspectives.
 - icon: weight
   icon_pack: fas
   name: WEIGHT LOSS